Hysterical Symptom Diagnosis, Part 1

 Stay tuned!
 Next time: Hysterical Symptom Diagnosis, Part 2; the most hysterical diagnosis ever!

-8 Responses to “Hysterical Symptom Diagnosis, Part 1”
+18 thoughts on “Hysterical Symptom Diagnosis, Part 1

 Loved the funny thought.
 As I was reading this I was reminded of a George Carlin line where he asked ” Shouldn’t a Hernia really be a Hisneia” and a “Hysterectomy ought to be a Herterectomy”.